 In most injection molding applications, a mold is validated to run in a particular machine.
 Moving the mold to another press is often required for operational efficiency, but this usually requires revalidation.
 Depending on the application, revalidation can be very expensive.
 Costs include press time, material, engineering time, metrology and inspection, documentation, and in the event of a failure, the costs of repeating the entire cycle.
-When all these costs are taken into account, it is not unusual for a revalidation effort to exceed \$10,000.
+When all of these costs are taken into account, it is not unusual for a revalidation effort to exceed \$10,000.

-In many cases, these costs can be dramatically reduced through the use of universal setup data.
-This data is usually gathered through one of the following tools:
+In many cases, costs can dramatically be reduced through the use of universal setup data.
+The data usually is gathered through one of the following tools:

-- Universal setup sheets based on machine independent setup parameters - Normalized stroke and injection pressure sensor data - In cavity pressure and temperature sensor data
+- Universal setup sheets based on machine independent setup parameters; - Normalized stroke and injection pressure sensor data; and/or - In-cavity pressure and temperature sensor data.